-2.3.6.2 EXPERIENCE, FLIGHT INSTRUCTION, AND SKILL TEST FOR THE MULTI-CREW PILOT LICENCE-AEROPLANE CATEGORY
+2.3.7.2 EXPERIENCE, FLIGHT INSTRUCTION, AND SKILL TEST FOR THE MULTI-CREW PILOT LICENCE - AEROPLANE CATEGORY

-- (a) Experience.
-The applicant shall have completed in an approved training course not less than 240 hours as pilot flying and pilot not flying of actual and simulated flight. - (1) The flight experience in actual flight shall include at least the experience for a PPL(A) at 2.3.4.2, upset prevention and recovery training, night flying and flight by reference solely to instruments.

-- (2) In addition to meeting the provisions of 2.3.6.2(a)(1), the applicant shall have gained, in a turbine-powered aeroplane certificated for operations with a minimum crew of at least two pilots, or in a flight simulation training device approved for that purpose by the Authority, the experience necessary to achieve the advance level of competency defined in IS: 2.3.6.2. - (b) Flight instruction.
-The applicant shall have received dual flight instruction in all the competency units specified in IS: 2.3.6.2 to the level required for the issue of the multi-crew pilot licence, to include the competency units required to pilot under instrument flight rules. - (c) Skill test.
-The requirement for the skill test for the multi-crew pilot licence-aeroplane category are included in IS 2.3.6.2.
+- (a) EXPERIENCE.
+The applicant for an MPL(A) shall have completed an approved training course not less than 240 hours which includes actual and simulated flight as pilot flying and pilot monitoring. - (1) The flight experience in actual flight shall include at least the experience requirements of 2.3.8.2(a) of Part 2 for the ATPL(A), upset prevention and recovery training, night flying, and flight by reference solely to instruments. - (2) In addition to meeting the provisions of paragraph 2.3.7.2(a)(1) of this subsection, the applicant shall have gained, in a turbine-powered aeroplane certificated for operations with a minimum crew of at least two pilots, or in an FSTD approved for that purpose by the Authority, the experience necessary to achieve the final competency standard of the approved adapted competency model, as defined in the IS 2.3.7.2 for MPL(A). - (b) FLIGHT INSTRUCTION.
+The applicant shall have: - (1) Completed a course of approved training covering the experience requirements in 2.3.7.1(d)(1) of Part 2; and - (2) Received dual flight instruction in order to achieve the final competency standard in all the competencies of the approved adapted competency model, for the issue of the MPL.

+Note: The competencies of the approved adapted competency model provide individual and team countermeasures for the application of threat and error management.
+Guidance on threat and error management is contained in ICAO Doc 9868, Procedures for Air Navigation Services - Training (PANS-TRG).

+(c) SKILL TEST.
+The requirements for the skill test for MPL(A) are included in the IS 2.3.7.2 for MPL(A).

-2.3.7 AIRLINE TRANSPORT PILOT LICENCE
+2.3.8 AIRLINE TRANSPORT PILOT LICENCE